jacebenson/cedar/docs/docs/how-to/gotrue-auth.md

 ## Generate Auth Configuration

-Let's start by installing the required packages and generating boilerplate code and files for Redwood Auth, all with this simple [CLI command](../cli-commands.md#setup-auth):
+Let's start by installing the required packages and generating boilerplate code and files for Cedar Auth, all with this simple [CLI command](../cli-commands.md#setup-auth):

 ```bash
 yarn redwood setup auth goTrue
 ```

-By specifying `goTrue` as the provider, Redwood automatically added the necessary GoTrue-JS config to our App.js.
+By specifying `goTrue` as the provider, Cedar automatically added the necessary GoTrue-JS config to our App.js.
 Let's open up `web/src/App.js` and inspect.
 You should see:

 ```jsx {1-2,11-14,18,22} title="web/src/App.js"
 import { AuthProvider } from '@cedarjs/auth'